Understanding Medical Billing Errors and Patient Rights

 If you are like most Americans, you know that feeling.
 When you get a surprise bill for hundreds, if not thousands, of dollars — well, the reaction isn’t one that you can transcribe for some people.
 Because there would be a lot of expletives involved.
 No one likes that type of surprise!

-Medical billing errors can cost consumers billions of dollars every year, and resolving those errors can be a tricky, sometimes lengthy process.
+Medical billing errors can cost consumers billions of dollars every year, and resolving those billing errors can be a tricky, sometimes lengthy process especially at larger-scale practices and healthcare groups.
 That’s why making sure you can prevent errors on the bills you send to patients is of utmost important to any practice.

 There can be things as simple as duplicate charges or incorrect quantities of services, or cancelled items that were not removed from the bill.
 Default patient medical bills often have vague descriptions of what services were provided, so patients will sometimes ask for an itemized version of the bill with complete medical service codes that can be looked up on the Centers of Medicare & Medicaid Services website.